cjber/planning-ai/README.md

 ## Project Overview

-Planning AI is a sophisticated tool designed to process and analyze responses to local government planning applications.
-It leverages advanced natural language processing capabilities to summarize and categorize feedback, providing insights into public opinion on proposed developments.
+Planning AI is a sophisticated tool designed to process and analyse responses to local government planning applications.
+It uses advanced natural language processing techniques to summarise and categorise feedback, providing insights into public opinion on proposed developments.

 ```mermaid
 %%{init: {'flowchart': {'curve': 'linear'}}}%%